mohitpai/journey-optimizer.en/help/using/building-journeys/update-profiles.md

 ---
 # Update Profile {#update-profile}

+>[!CONTEXTUALHELP]
+>id="ajo_journey_update_profiles"
+>title="Update Profile activity"
+>abstract="The Update Profile action activity allows you to update an existing Adobe Experience Platform profile with information coming from the event, a datasource or using a specific value."

 The **[!UICONTROL Update Profile]** action activity allows you to update an existing Adobe Experience Platform profile with information coming from the event, a datasource or using a specific value.

 ## Important notes